-The relationship between you and your client must be based on business value, which, I know, can be difficult to navigate at first — but making this shift in your business will be worth it.
-TSPs develop processes dedicated to helping customers understand the business impact of technology; it’s that simple.
+The relationship between you and your customers should be based on business value, which, I know, can be difficult to navigate at first — but making this shift in your business will be worth it.
+TSPs develop processes dedicated to helping customers understand the business impact of technology.
+It’s that simple!
 This realignment of values marks the first step in becoming a TSP.

 2. Uncover technical risk

 Find technical risk or pain before it finds you.
 The process of uncovering technical risk (also known as technical alignment) and the business impact of misalignments needs to be established.
-This action must be repeatable and yield results for every client you have — and you know what else?
+This action must be repeatable and yield results for every customer you have.
 You need to have resources solely dedicated to this process.
-Once this has been established, you’ll be able to show clients how you can how to attach value.
+Once this has been established, you’ll be able to show customers how you can attach value.

-Ultimately, this process should make it clear to clients why they should buy from you — and potentially pay more for your services.
+Ultimately, this process should make it clear to customers why they should buy from you and potentially pay more for your services.
 This process creates separation in the sales process between your offering and other alternatives.

 3. Reduce reactive time

 As I mentioned earlier, a TSP reduces reactive time (or lowers reactive noise).
 What do I mean by this?
 Well, let’s take a look.
 Support costs fall into the reactive bucket.
 Measure your support costs (be sure to take into account all tickets and alerts included in your monthly fee) relative to top providers.
 Where do top providers stand when it comes to support costs?

 After you benchmark yourself, you can begin to measure and set goals for items such as tickets per month per end user and average resolution time.
 Now you’ve got your baseline established.
 Use it to focus on developing roles and process aimed at reducing reactive time within your business model.
 Our framework at TruMethods does just that — let me explain part of it.